Thank you for subscribing to Seavoices’ updates!

 Chief Officer of CMA CGM Aaron Chan, is also a SMOU member of 5 years

-The conversation also had SMOU member Aaron Chan, Chief Officer from CMA CGM, urging employers to build trust with the families of seafarers and assure them that safety of their loved ones is of utmost importance.
+The conversation also had SMOU member Aaron Chan, Chief Officer from CMA CGM, urging employers to build trust with the families of seafarers and assure them that the safety of their loved ones is of utmost importance.
 This is one way to build a stronger Singapore core, he pointed out.